Tornadoes cause damage in Oklahoma; storms rock central US

 COWETA, Okla.
 (AP) — Several reported tornadoes ripped through Oklahoma late Sunday into early Monday morning, causing damage but no immediate word of deaths or injuries.

-The severe weather system also brought heavy rain, lightning and wind to parts of Arkansas, Kansas, Missouri and Texas.
+The severe weather system also brought heavy rain, lightning and wind to parts of Arkansas, Kansas, Missouri and Texas, and more stormy weather is predicted for later this week in parts of the central U.S.

+Severe weather is not unusual in the Southern Plains in October, said Chuck Hodges, senior meteorologist with the National Weather Service in Tulsa.
+But Sunday’s storm “was kind of more of a spring setup,” he said.

+“We had unusually high moisture and a very, very strong weather system that came through,” he said.

-Tornado warnings and reports of damage popped up across Oklahoma beginning Sunday afternoon.
-An exact number of tornadoes that touched down was not yet available as of early Monday.
+Tornado warnings and reports of damage popped up across Oklahoma beginning Sunday afternoon, and survey crews with the weather service will head out Monday to determine how many tornadoes struck, Hodges said.

-A possible tornado struck the Tulsa suburb of Coweta late Sunday causing significant damage to a high school, homes and a gas station, news outlets reported.
+A possible tornado hit the Tulsa suburb of Coweta late Sunday causing significant damage to a high school, homes and a gas station, news outlets reported, and Coweta Public Schools classes were canceled Monday.

-A hail storm earlier in the evening shattered windows and dented cars in Norman, according to news outlets.
-Norman is located about 20 miles (32 kilometers) south of Oklahoma City.
+Earlier, baseball-sized hail shattered windows and dented cars in Norman, about 20 miles (32 kilometers) south of Oklahoma City.

 No deaths or injuries were immediately reported.